-The Municipality may use the holding provisions of Section 36 of the Planning Act to restrict or prohibit development until technical evidence is provided that demonstrates that there will be no risk and/or that the impacts may be mitigated.
-Protection or mitigation measures may include the use of zoning, site plan control or other appropriate planning tools.
+The Municipality may use the holding provisions of Section 36 of the Planning Act to restrict or prohibit development until technical evidence is provided that demonstrates that there will be no risk and/or that the impacts may be mitigated. mitigation Protection or measures may include the use of zoning, site plan control or other appropriate planning tools.